hindercanrun/wadify/Docs/WadFile.md

-# wad documentation
 i have spent the last month reversing and researching this file type, i originally wasn't going to publicize this but i changed my mind because why not, better to be out there. anyways maybe you'll learn something from this, because i sure did. don't confuse yourself with doom wad's, they are completely different to cod wad's.

-i will likely be going after ipak's next, i am not sure if i will release that one like i did with this one however, only time will tell. anyways enough sidetracking.
+i will likely be going after ipak's next, i am not sure if i will release that one like i did with this one however, only time will tell i guess. anyways enough sidetracking.

 wad information:
-- name: 'Where's All the Data' - this isn't the offical name, nobody knows what it is so it's just an assumption but knowing 3arc, this is probably what it's called.
+- name: 'Where's All the Data' - this isn't the offical name, nobody knows what it is so it's just an assumption but knowing 3arc, this is probably what it's called. which is ironic considering this is only online stuff, so not really "all the data".
-- description/usage: a wad is a file container, the point of this file is to hold several online things like contracts, codtv information, playlists, etc. in short: no wad found? no online play for you.
+- description/usage: a wad is bascially a file container, the point of this file is to hold several online things like contracts, codtv information, playlists, etc.

 now, let's dive into the actual file structure. wad's don't really have a file system like directories, it's all in the "raw/main".